eh3rrera/eh3rrera.github.io/_posts/2017-04-05-becoming-a-pluralsight-author.md

 How you teach, how you approach a topic and create a learning experience, that's the difficult part and one that cannot be learned so easy.

-I'll analyze my audition video to give you some tips, but ultimately, every person has a teaching style that needs to develop.
+I'm still learning, but I'll analyze my audition video to give you some tips.
+Ultimately, every person has a teaching style that needs to develop.

 First, I want to mention two books that I think are **REQUIRED** reading for anyone teaching something:

 - [Resonate: Present Visual Stories that Transform Audiences by Nancy Duarte](https://www.amazon.com/Resonate-Present-Stories-Transform-Audiences/dp/0470632011)
 - [Badass: Making Users Awesome by Kathy Sierra](https://www.amazon.com/Badass-Making-Awesome-Kathy-Sierra/dp/1491919019)

-It will be helpful to watch a lot of TED talks and Pluralsight courses to get a feeling of what a good presentation/course is too(if you've read Kathy Sierra's book you know what I'm talking about).
+It will be helpful to watch a lot of TED talks and Pluralsight courses to get a feeling of what a good presentation/course is too (if you've read Kathy Sierra's book you know what I'm talking about).

 The audition video must be no longer than 10 minutes, so you'll need to choose a topic that can be taught at that time.